modolabs/Kurogo-Mobile-Web/README.markdown

 ## Online Guide

-We strongly recommend developers read the (in progress) framework guide:
+We strongly recommend developers read the developer's guide:

 * [HTML](http://modolabs.com/kurogo/guide)
 * [PDF](http://modolabs.com/kurogo/guide.pdf)

 Please contact kurogo@modolabs.com for more information.

-## NOTICE: Release candidate version

-This project has entered Release candidate stage.
-There may be additional features and bug fixes, however there should no longer be any incompatible changes that would affect the mobile web product.

-## Version 1.0

-The following is planned before the official 1.0 release:

-* Cosmetic updates to the login module
-* Additional features to the revamped admin console (/admin)
-* Completion of the REST API
+## Quick Setup and Requirements

+Kurogo is a PHP application.
+It is currently qualified for use with
+* Apache 2.x on unix systems (Windows system may also work, but has not been fully test.
+IIS is not supported)
+    * mod_rewrite, and .htaccess support (AllowOverride)
+* PHP 5.2 or higher with the following modules
+    * xml, dom, json, pdo (SQLite/MySQL), mbstring, LDAP, curl

+To install, simply copy the files to your webserver, and point your site's document root to the included www folder.
+For more detailed setup information, please see the developer's guide.

 ## History

 This project is based off the original [MIT Mobile Framework](https://github.com/MIT-Mobile/MIT-Mobile-Web) and was adapted for use at [Harvard University](https://github.com/modolabs/Harvard-Mobile-Web).
 If you have followed the progress of the Harvard project you will notice some improvements and differences:

+* Newer modules including video and HTML content
 * An overhauled configuration system with web-based administration interface
 * A robust authentication system with support for many types of authentication authorities
 * Authorization support to restrict access to content by user or group